-The dinner menu at Casa Mia doesn’t comprise of your typical Lasagna and Chicken Parmigiano style dishes.
+The dinner menu at Casa Mia doesn’t comprise your typical Lasagna and Chicken Parmigiano-style dishes.
 The Sodano family’s goal was to introduce classic Italian dishes that people might have never tried.
 However, when I asked Danilo what his favorite dish on the menu was, he said “The Spaghetti with simple cherry tomato sauce.
 It’s traditional and made right.”
-Hera’s favorite dish was ‘Sardinian dryed mullet roe, garlic, crushed pepper and e.v.o.o with Spaghetti.
+Hera’s favorite dish was ‘Sardinian dried mullet roe, garlic, crushed pepper and e.v.o.o with Spaghetti.
 That’s a new to me!
 Danilo also designs dishes for the menu and will offer ‘off the menu’ specials.

 The Piedirosso varietal on Casa Mia’s menu is in a blend with Sciascinoso and Aglianico and it is called Lacryma Cristi, Feudi San Gregorio.
 Lacryma Cristi means ‘The tears of Christ’ and is the name of a celebrated Neapolitan type of wine produced on the slopes of Mount Vesuvius in Campania, Italy.
 There are several legends attached to this wine, one being that Jesus looked down on the beauty of Naples and wept tears of joy that landed on Mount Vesuvius.
 Consequently, vines miraculously sprouted on the slopes of the volcano.
 You can choose to believe it or not, but I bet the next time you see it you grab a bottle, or better yet, order it at Casa Mia while sharing the story.
 Ah, marketing at its best.

-East Valley resident Darla Hoffmann is a Certified Specialist of Wine and Sommelier.
+East Valley resident Darla Hoffmann is a Certified Sommelier and Certified Specialist of Wine.
 She is the owner of About Wine, a wine education company, where she does classes at My Wine Cellar & Bistro in Ahwatukee.
-She is also available to do classes at various restaurants, home parties and corporate events.
-She also works part time in one of Arizona’s award-winning tasting rooms, LDV Wine Gallery in Scottsdale.
+She is also available to do classes at various restaurants, home parties, and corporate events.
+She also works part-time in one of Arizona’s award-winning tasting rooms, LDV Wine Gallery in Scottsdale.
 A member of The Wine Century Club, she has tasted over 100 grape varietals.
-Her goal is to share her knowledge and passion for wine, while educating our readers on where to find great wine spots in the state of Arizona.
+Her goal is to share her knowledge and passion for wine while educating our readers on where to find great wine spots in the state of Arizona.
 If you are a wine collector looking for tastings and storage in the Valley, email email@example.com.
 Read past articles and learn more at: http://www.aboutwineinaz.com.